Frumple/mc-plugin-finder/README.md

 - `ingest populate modrinth versions`
 - `ingest populate hangar versions`

+After populating all data, run the ingest tool again to fix some errors in upstream resources and projects:
+- `ingest --fix`

-Run the ingest tool again to refresh the common projects:
+Run the ingest tool yet again to refresh the common projects:
 - `ingest --refresh`

 The database can then be later updated using these commands: